-As of September 30, 2023, we did not have any long-term obligations, capital lease obligations, purchase obligation or long-term liabilities.
-We enter into contracts in the normal course of business with third-party CRO's and clinical trial sites for our clinical trials, and with supply vendors for other services and products for operating purposes.
-These contracts generally provide for termination after a notice period, and, therefore, are cancelable contracts.
+As of December 31, 2023, except for the operating lease, we did not have any long-term obligations, capital lease obligations, purchase obligation or long-term liabilities.
+We enter into contracts in the normal course of business with third-party CROs and clinical trial sites for our clinical trials, and with supply vendors for other services and products for operating purposes.
+These contracts generally provide for termination after a notice period, and, therefore, are cancelable contracts